s8508235/tui-dictionary/README.md

-Use web server
-Port to windows/linux
-Implement dictionary.Interface to add dictionary webster, collins, dict.org, urban as source
+## Overview
-Generate text file for quizlet
+A simple TUI program to search dictionary online to generate text file for storage